huijing/slides/63-moz-roadshow-eu-2019/README.md

 - if you noticed, for both Flexbox and Grid, the moment an alignment property was set on an item, it shrinks to fit its contents along the respective axis of alignment
 - so if we have a design like this, *(switch to Malerei, Fotografie, Film)*, with borders that are along the grid lines, but content that is smaller than the cell, you will need to use both Flexbox and Grid
-- *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on grid, you will see what I mean
+- *(target arrow)* if we remove `display: flex` on this grid cell and convert the code to use box alignment properties on the grid item, you will see what I mean
 - *(deactivate flex, add align-self: center)*, the grid cell shrinks to fit, and the border shrinks with it
 - so it's not about Flexbox OR Grid, it's about Flexbox AND Grid, really